Schizophrenia: Medication

 Risperidone (trade name Risperdal) is a common atypical antipsychotic medication.

-A Bayesian network meta-analysis of 212 randomized controlled trials including 43,049 participants found that all 15 antipsychotic drugs reviewed were more effective than placebo in the acute treatment of schizophrenia, with clozapine showing the greatest efficacy and amisulpride the lowest all-cause discontinuation.
-While differences in efficacy were modest, side-effect profiles varied widely, indicating that antipsychotic selection should be guided by individual patient needs rather than the traditional classification into first- and second-generation drugs.
+Most antipsychotics reduce overall, positive, negative, and depressive symptoms in schizophrenia, with clozapine showing the largest overall effect, though efficacy differences between drugs are mostly gradual.
+Side-effect profiles, including weight gain, sedation, prolactin elevation, and QTc prolongation, vary more distinctly; clinicians weigh benefits against risks based on patient factors and preferences.

 The first-line treatment for schizophrenia is an antipsychotic.
 The first-generation antipsychotics, now called typical antipsychotics, like haloperidol, are dopamine antagonists that block D_{2} receptors, and affect the neurotransmission of dopamine.
 Those brought out later, the second-generation antipsychotics known as atypical antipsychotics, including olanzapine and risperidone, can also have an effect on another neurotransmitter, serotonin.
 Antipsychotics can reduce the symptoms of anxiety within hours of their use, but, for other symptoms, they may take several days or weeks to reach their full effect.
 They have little effect on negative and cognitive symptoms, which may be helped by additional psychotherapies and medications.
 There is no single antipsychotic suitable for first-line treatment for everyone, as responses and tolerances vary between people.
 Stopping medication may be considered after a single psychotic episode where there has been a full recovery with no symptoms for twelve months.
 Repeated relapses worsen the long-term outlook and the risk of relapse following a second episode is high, and long-term treatment is usually recommended.